daria-pylypenko/B6-SFB1102/README.md

 * Added backward language modelling features.
 * Enabled use of a single predefined train-val-test split (for the SVC linear classifier).

+*Release 2.0*:

+* Enabled saving/loading the trained model.\*
+* Enabled loading saved features.
+* Enabled passing the train and dev sizes to config.\*
+* Enabled passing the random seed for training the classifier to config.\*
+* Addded more vowels to the syllable ratio feature.
+* Added a sample config file.
+* Other minor changes.

+\*Only for SVC linear.

 **Below is the README of the original project, with some modifications:**

 ---